linuxwacom/libwacom/.github/ISSUE_TEMPLATE/New_device_support.md

 simple as copying+renaming an existing file and modifying the entries.

 If you do so, please submit a Pull Request instead of this issue.

+You will also need a new (alphabetically sorted) entry in the meson.build file.
 -->

 **udevadm info output**